arunmanohar/CoreJava-Samples/README.md

 11. Search for all the appearances of string in a paragraph and display the count

-12. Find out the wovels in a string, display their positions and the respective wovel
+12. Find out the vowels in a string, display their positions and the respective wovel

 Ex: programming
 o - 2